bentomhall/nih-system/monsters/Creatures.md

 **Actions**

 **_Bite_**. _Melee Weapon Attack:_ +4 to hit, reach 5 ft., one target. _Hit:_ 4 (1d4 + 2) piercing damage.

-###### Variant: Diseased Giant Rats

-Some giant rats carry vile diseases that they spread with their bites.
-A diseased giant rat has a challenge rating of 1/8 (25 XP) and the following action instead of its normal bite attack.

-**_Bite_**. _Melee Weapon Attack:_ +4 to hit, reach 5 ft., one target. _Hit:_ 4 (1d4 + 2) piercing damage.
-If the target is a creature, it must succeed on a DC 10 Constitution saving throw or contract a disease.
-Until the disease is cured, the target can’t regain hit points except by magical means, and the target’s hit point maximum decreases by 3 (1d6) every 24 hours.
-If the target’s hit point maximum drops to 0 as a result of this disease, the target dies.

 #### Giant Scorpion